Last Ent of Affric: History and description

 The 'Last Ent of Affric' is a centuries-old Wych elm (Ulmus glabra), named in reference to the tree-creatures of J.R.R.
 Tolkien's Lord of the Rings.
 Giles Brockman of Forestry and Land Scotland (FLS), who nominated the tree for the Tree of the Year Award 2019, said:Given its location, its isolation - and its peculiar 'face' - it's very easy to imagine it as one of Tolkien's Ents standing sentinel over the rebirth of a new native woodland in Affric.It has a girth of 3.80m at a height of 1.50m.
-It is located in Glean nan Ciche, a side spur off Glen Affric in the Highlands of Scotland.
+It is located in Gleann na Cìche, a side spur off Glen Affric in the Highlands of Scotland.
 The Last Ent's exact age is uncertain, but its diameter suggests it is many centuries old.
 Given its unusual location, and isolation, it is supposed to be the single surviving tree of ancient forest.
 Brockman said:The Last Ent is growing on the rocky outflow of a mountain stream, not a place where you would choose to plant a tree, there being little soil under the moss that covers the rocks.
 So this must be a survivor of a forest long departed, a sentinel watching over the new native woodland growing on the slopes below.Discovery of owl pellets among the roots of the tree suggests that it is home to a roost of owls.